 It’s no secret that Americans have a love affair with beef.
 That’s been true for generations and the demand for this tasty and healthy product is on the rise — up about 15 percent in the last decade.

-The governor took note in his proclamation of some impressive facts about this important part of Iowa agriculture:
+The governor took note in her proclamation of some impressive facts about this important part of Iowa agriculture:

-Iowa had 3.9 million head of cattle as of Jan.
-1, making it a major beef producing state.
+• Iowa had nearly 4 million head of cattle as of Jan.
+1.

-Iowa is a leader in the export of value-added agriculture products, shipping high-quality Iowa beef to other countries around the world.
+• Iowa is a leader in the export of value-added agriculture products, shipping high-quality Iowa beef to other countries around the world.

 Iowans have celebrated Beef Month for more than four decades and with good reason.
 There can be little doubt that Iowa helps set the standard nationally for production of top-quality beef.